HLTH SC 2012 - Hacking Health

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment DetailQuizzes: Each student will be required to complete two short quizzes online, testing students’ understanding of concepts addressed in the course.
-20% total weighting (2 X 10%).
+Assessment DetailQuizzes: Each student will be required to complete short quiz online, testing students’ understanding of concepts addressed in the course- 10% weighting.

-Group presentation: Groups will give a presentation to students and teaching staff in which they present their project proposal.
-10% weighting
+Group presentation: Groups will give a presentation to students and guest speakers in which they present how they applied the course components to their priority area and their research findings- 25% weighting

 Grades for your performance in this course will be awarded in accordance with the following scheme: